just-containers/busybox-chroots/README.md

 This script builds a small busybox-based chroot, useful for compiling software that has a hard time with cross-compilation.

-The arm/aarch64 chroots have `/bin/sh` replaced with a static program to load and run qemu (included in the chroot).
-This way you can just run something like:
+The arm/aarch64 chroots have `qemu-[arm|aarch64]-static` installed
+under `/bin`, and these have been patched to allow intercepting execve calls (so you don't need to change your `binfmt_misc` entries).

+You should be able to run them with a command like:

 ```
-chroot /path/to/chroot /bin/sh
+chroot chroots/arm-linux-musleabihf /bin/qemu-arm-static -execve /bin/sh
 ```

-And everything should just work.
-No special kernel requirements needed!

 See the releases tab for downloadable tarballs.